oracle/bpftune/FEATURE_PLAN.md

 ## To do tasks

-### set up project packaging and signing (end June 2022)
+### set up project packaging and signing

 ### TCP buffer tuner
-- look at pulling buffer values back down based on easing memory pressure (tcp_mem) or approaching memory pressure (tune down [rw]mem)
+- look at pulling buffer values back down based on longer latency (potential bufferbloat)
-- initial buffer sizing
+- look at netdev_max_backlog; tune that too?
+- initial buffer sizing: can we find a heuristic to minimize an error signal (number of updates to buffer size?).
+Problem: this could devolve into simply setting [wr]mem[1] = [wr]mem[2].
+  Pole balancing problem?
+Set by well-know service history?
+  If we stash the buffer sizes on connection destroy, we can learn.
+- look at SO_[SND|RCV]BPF setting; does that need to be overridden?
+If we can trace cases where more buffer would help maybe we can learn which well-known ports do buffer sizing wrong?

 ### neigh table tuner (end July 2022)